 Cuts for documentary tracing an extraordinary road trip between Leeds and India in 1924.

 Four reels of cuts exist for the documentary "Lure of the East" which traces an expedition by car from Leeds to India in 1924.
 It is very difficult to identify the locations featured in this material.
-Shots do not seem to be in any kind of order and some are linked by intertitles so were presumably part of the finished film.
+Shots do not seem to be in any kind of order.
 Further research will be undertaken.